 How to Become a Data Analyst

-A Data Analytics Bootcamp can help you learn the in-demand visualization, Python, and SQL skills employers are looking for in as few as three to six months.
-Most Data Analytics Bootcamps, including the program offered by Virginia Tech Bootcamps, are designed for total beginners and can help you build your network and launch a fulfilling career in the field.
+A bootcamp for data analytics can help you learn the in-demand visualization, Python, and SQL skills employers are looking for in as few as three to six months.
+Most data analytics bootcamps, including the program offered by Virginia Tech, are designed for total beginners and can help you build your network and launch a fulfilling career in the field.

-Before you choose a program, consider how much time you have to commit to it, your budget (make sure to compare each program’s payment options to see if there are any scholarship or funding opportunities that are applicable to you), and try to attend an event or two to get a sense for whether or not it’s the right fit.
+Before you choose a program, consider how much time you have to commit to it, the cost of the data analytics bootcamp, and your budget.
+Make sure to compare each program’s payment options to see if any scholarship or funding opportunities are applicable to you.
+It can also be helpful to attend an event or two to get a sense of whether or not it’s the right fit.